1. How old were you when you wrote your first story?

 3. Do you draw the pictures too?

 No – I love drawing and painting but I’m not a trained illustrator.
-I do draw a ‘map’ of each book when I am creating it, though, so I can see how many pages I’ll need.
+I do draw a ‘map’ or plan of each book when I am creating it, though, so I can see how many pages I’ll need.
 This also helps me think about what will happen on each page.
+I like drawing and painting maps (especially tiny trees) as you can see from my blog.

 4. What’s your favourite book?

 My favourite picture book is The Tiger Who Came to Tea by Judith Kerr – although it was written many years ago it is still fresh, funny and original.
-As a child, I was very fond of the Milly Molly Mandy books, which you can still get today, and the Miffy books because I liked the style of the illustrations.
-My favourite older children’s author is Geraldine McCaughrean, because her language is poetic and beautiful.
+As a child, I was fond of Milly Molly Mandy and the Miffy books by Dick Bruna because I liked the style of the illustrations.
+My favourite older children’s authors are Geraldine McCaughrean, because her language is poetic and beautiful, and Emma Carroll because she is brilliant at writing creatively about things that happened long ago, like a tsunami in Somerset!

 5. Do you write other things?

-I write materials for companies and stories for adults too.
-I help other writers through a literary consultancy called Cornerstones and I work a few days a week at a children’s charity called Action Medical Research.
+I write stories for adults too and have won some awards for this.
+I help and support other writers through two companies called Cornerstones and Jericho Writers and as an editor and mentor.
+I work a few days a week at a children’s charity called Action Medical Research.
 My work there involves lots of writing, too.

-I recently went back to school and have been writing some giant essays!
+I recently went back to school and wrote some giant essays!
 I studied for a PhD at Southampton University.
 For this, I wrote a children’s novel, and thought about why so many books have maps in the front and how these tell stories.
 I made lots of notes and drew many pictures.
-My project was inspired by my love of made-up worlds (especially villages).
+My project was inspired by my love of made-up places (especially forests).
 This sort of independent study is called a doctorate.
 Now I am technically a doctor (but definitely not the medical sort!).

 6. Do you like being a writer?